 Summer 1946.
 World War Two has just come to an end and there’s a yearning for renewal.
 A man in his thirties is sailing on Lake Maggiore in northern Italy, hoping to put off the inevitable return to work.
 Dropping anchor in a small, fashionable port, he meets the enigmatic owner of a nearby villa who invites him home for dinner with his older wife and beautiful widowed sister-in-law.
 The sailor is intrigued by the elegant waterside mansion, staffed with servants and imbued with mystery, and stays in a guest room previously occupied by a now deceased bishop related to his host.
 The two men form an uneasy bond, recognizing in each other a shared taste for idling and erotic adventure.
-They soon set sail together, encountering old flames and making new conquests.
 But suddenly tragedy puts an end to their revels and shatters the tranquility of the villa.
-What really happened on the dock?
-And who was the figure glimpsed cycling around the shore in the dark?
-A stylish psychological thriller executed with supreme literary finesse.
+A sultry, stylish psychological thriller executed with supreme literary finesse.

 Excerpt from The Bishop’s Bedroom